 Restore the database from the full backup file and specify the save paths of the data and log files.

-You can log on to the self-managed SQL Server instance and obtain the save paths of the data and log files from the
+You can view the save paths of the data and log files in the of the destination database.

 Execute the following statement to restore the database to the available state: